mbkoltai/ExaStoLog/doc/README.md

 toc
 ```

 Note that simulated annealing typically shows slow convergence and it can also fail to converge.
-For error reductions of 50-98% we have encountered convergence times of 1-3 hours.
+For error reductions between 50-99% we have encountered convergence times of 1-3 hours.

 Below are the commands to plot the convergence process (first subplot) and the true, initial guess and fitted values of model variables (second subplot) of the EMT model: